igaray/tesina/md/niko2019_responsive_compilers_en.md

 }
  -->

-TODO ask Niko: you talk about rustc but in fact most of the talk relates to rust-analyzer, correct?

 Many compiler textbooks and courses treat compilation as a "batch process", where the compiler takes in a bunch of input files, executes a suite of comiler passes, and ultimately produces object code as output.
 Increasingly, though, users expect integration with IDEs like VSCode, which requires a different structure.
 Moreover, many languages have recursive constructs where the correct processing order is difficult to determine statically.